alextousss/wargames/README.md

 # wargames

 Two soldiers shooting at each other, controlled by a neural network with a genetic algorithm.
-What is quite interesting here, is that they both learn how to fight during the training process.
-The AIs are learning by playing a lot of games, but never sees a human player telling her how to kill the other AI.
+They both learn how to fight during the training process.
+The AIs are learning by playing a lot of games, but never see a human player telling it how to kill the other AI.

 ### Inputs
-The only informations the AI gets is the distance relative to the other one, the corresponding angle and the number of updates since both shooted.
+The only informations an AI gets is the distance relative to its opponent, the corresponding angle and the number of updates since its last shot.

 ### Neural Network
-Then, thoses inputs are processed by a single hidden layer neural network with 1 bias per layer.
-The adjustement of this bias value by the algorithm leads to anticipation of the future position of the ennemy IA, this is over-learning but it is quite interesting
+This data is processed by a single hidden layer neural network with 1 bias per layer.
+The adjustement of this bias value by the algorithm leads to anticipation of the future position of the ennemy AI (overfitting?).

 ### Genetic Algorithm
+At each generation, a tournament assigns the score of each AI.
-The AI's are getting a personnal score, which is the number of kills they made on a tournament with all the other AI's Their chance to reproduce and give birth to beautifull little mutated AI's is equel to ponderated score power a constant.
-Actually hard-coded at 2
+The chance of an AI to reproduce and give birth to a mutated AI is proportional to the square of its score.

 ### Results
-It seems that this approach ... works !
-On the first generations, the AI's barely moves, and, generation after generation, they start to try differents moves ..
-They approach or avoid the ennemy, are trying to scope ...
+It works!
+In the first generations, the AIs barely move, and, generation after generation, they try differents moves: they approach or avoid the ennemy, try to scope ...

 #### Screenshot :
 ![screenshot](https://i.imgur.com/86Tvkys.png)